cncf/glossary/content/en/contribute/_index.md

 That know-how is required because explaining complex concepts in simple words is _really_ hard.
 And while the digestible, user-friendly outcome may seem easy, achieving the desired simplicity results from hard work and collaboration between cloud native experts.

-The localization effort is where beginners can make valuable contributions to the glossary.
+The localization effort is where beginners proficient in another language can make valuable contributions to the Glossary.
 With solid existing definitions in English, less experienced contributors can localize terms to a target language.
 You can join an existing localization team or create a new one.
 Read the section [Help translate the glossary](#help-translate-the-glossary) of this guide to learn how to get started.

 ## Before you start